 9. Use a Retirement Account

 You can use retirement savings vehicles, such as 401ks, traditional IRAs, and Roth IRAs, to avoid capital gains and defer income tax.
-With 401ks and traditional IRAs, you can invest in the market using pretax dollars.
+With 401ks and traditional IRAs, you can invest in the market, through a platform like TD Ameritrade, using pretax dollars.
 You’ll never pay capital gains on the earnings, although you will pay ordinary income tax when you withdraw the income.
 Investing this way can save you a bundle on taxes if you’re in a lower tax bracket when you retire.

 However, you shouldn’t automatically assume that you’ll be in a lower bracket upon retirement.
 Although your income from employment may decrease when you retire, you may have additional income streams from Social Security, pensions, interest, and dividends.
 So, your marginal tax rate may be the same as before you retired.
 And, because you may have fewer potential deductions like student interest payments or mortgage interest payments, and you can’t claim your child as a deduction, your taxable income may actually rise.